DarkEnergyProcessor/HonokaMiku/README.md

 File decryption support
 =======================
-HonokaMiku supports decryption of SIF EN/WW, JP, TW, and CN game files, from version 1 encryption format to version 3 encryption format.
+HonokaMiku supports decryption of SIF EN/WW, JP, TW, and CN game files, from version 1 encryption format to version 4 encryption format.

-It is also possible to decrypt Playground game files not from LL!SIF if you have the MD5 prefix key by using the API
+It is also possible to decrypt Playground game files not from LL!SIF if you have the MD5 prefix key by using the API.

 Documentation
 =============